Early diagnosis of COPD through DLCO

 What happens if a patient is not diagnosed or treated?

 One of the major misconceptions about the human respiratory system is that difficulty breathing is age-related.
 It's assumed by many patients that if they are older or perhaps, out of shape, difficulty breathing while climbing stairs is linked directly to these factors.

 The lungs are powerful, and like muscles, the more they are exercised, the stronger and more efficiently they perform.
 We exercise our lungs through normal respiratory function.
 Obstructive lung diseases are progressive.
 If a patient is not diagnosed, the root source of the obstruction can't be determined, and prolonged exposure to contributing factors will cause the obstruction to worsen.

 As the lungs lose their ability to inhale, exhale, or expel carbon dioxide – the health of other organs can likewise suffer.
 Many COPD patients also live with cardiovascular disease, and it's the failure of the heart, kidneys, liver, and other organs that are often the cause of death.

 While there is no current cure or way to reverse the damage caused in COPD, early diagnosis and proper treatment can stop the progression.
 This not only improves the patients' quality of life but can save millions of dollars in unnecessary healthcare expenses.

 The challenges in diagnosing COPD

 Arguably the biggest challenge in diagnosing COPD is a lack of readily available and easy to operate equipment that can diagnose the disease.
-But there is also a misunderstanding of the impact that comorbidity diseases (such as cardiac, obesity, or diabetes) have on masking COPD-specific symptoms.
+But there is also a misunderstanding of the impact that comorbidities (such as cardiac diseases, obesity, or diabetes) have on masking COPD-specific symptoms.